 A rubber gag is placed in the mouth to stop the patient from breaking their teeth or biting their tongue.
 The electrodes are placed on the temples.

 A button is pushed on the electroconvulsive therapy machine and between 180 to 460 volts of electricity sends a current searing through your brain from temple to temple (bilateral ECT), or from the front to the back of one side of your head (unilateral ECT).
 This creates a severe convulsion or seizure of long duration, called a "grand mal" convulsion which is identical to an epileptic fit.
 Because the muscle relaxant masks the body's normal response to the shock, the administering psychiatrist usually looks for a curling up or twitching of the toes to determine if the shock has "worked."
 Without this sign, multiple electric shocks can be given until the desired effect is achieved.

 The entire electroshock procedure takes between five and fifteen minutes.
-For this, the psychiatric industry in South Africa and around the world rakes in billions in profits.
+For this, South African Psychiatry and the psychiatric industry around the world rakes in billions in profits.